 As the technology advances and becomes even more embedded in daily life, personal ownership of cars is becoming less appealing.
-This is reflected in the national decline in young people
+This is reflected in the national decline in young people having driving licences.

 Over half of Crawley residents do not have daily access to a car.